-Finally, logistic regression was once again repeated in a backward stepwise manner, but in this case, the dependent variable was the negative change in individuals' financial behavior (diff3).
-Similar to previous stages, main predictor and interaction variables were considered (including 8 main predictor variables: base offer, chat, ethical ideology, gender, birthplace, field of study, age, and transaction history, along with 2 interaction variables: chat past and ideology past).
-The overall model in this stage was statistically significant (P<0.001, $\chi2=151.312$), indicating its ability to distinguish between participants whose financial behavior changed negatively and others.
+Finally, logistic regression was once again repeated backwards stepwise, but in this case, the dependent variable was the negative change in individuals' financial behavior (diff3).
+Similar to previous stages, the main predictor and interaction variables were considered (including 8 main predictor variables: base offer, chat, ethical ideology, gender, birthplace, field of study, age, and transaction history, along with 2 interaction variables: chat \ past and ideology \ past).
+The overall model in this stage was statistically significant (P<0.001, $\chi$ 2 =151.312), indicating its ability to distinguish between participants whose financial behavior changed negatively and others.

-According to the results demonstrated in Table 6, the overall model explains between 17.80% (Cox & Snell R Square) and 25.10% (Nagelkerke R Square) of the variance in individuals' financial behavior.
+According to the results demonstrated in Table 6, 7, the overall model explains between 17.80% (Cox and Snell R Square) and 25.10% (Nagelkerke R Square) of the variance in individuals' financial behavior.
 It correctly predicts 70.90% of cases.
 The sensitivity of the third model is 36.36%, which indicates its ability to accurately detect 36.36 percentage of negative behavioral changes.
-Additionally, the specificity of the model is 86.47%, demonstrating its ability to predict this percentage of no negative behavioral changes (positive change or no change) correctly.
+Additionally, the model's specificity is 86.47%, demonstrating its ability to correctly predict this percentage of no negative behavioral changes (positive or no change).
 The values obtained for PPV and NPV show that if the probability of negative behavioral change is high for a specific sample, the model can confirm this with an accuracy of 54.79%.
 Similarly, if the probability of negative behavioral change is low, the model can confirm this with an accuracy of 75.09%.